Do I need training to ride my scooter safely?

 Can I take my own scooter to the class?

-We provide motorcycles for our Basic I and Basic II courses, but you may choose to ride your own scooter in the classes.
-Your scooter must be 400 ccs or less in the Basic I Course.
+We provide motorcycles for our Basic I, Basic II, and Introduction to Riding courses, but you may choose to ride your own scooter in the classes.
+Your scooter must be 400 ccs or less in the Basic I and Introduction to Riding courses.
 There is no size limit for the Basic II.

-For the Experienced Course, or Precision Riding Clinic, you must bring your own scooter (no size limit).
+For the Experienced Course, Braking Skills Practice, Cornering Skills Practice, or Precision Riding Clinic, you must bring your own scooter (no size limit).

 Any time you use your own scooter or motorcycle in a STAR course, you must bring proof of insurance with you and the Instructor must verify the vehicle is in safe operating condition.
 The T-CLOCK inspection is a useful tool to determine if your bike is in safe operating condition.
 If you bring a motorcycle or scooter that is not yours, then you must bring written permission from the owner for you to use the vehicle during the class.